aditya624/machine_learning_parameter_tuning/README.md

 I needed to compress the data-file since it was to big to upload it to github.
 Please unpack the file into the data folder to get the script working without any changes.

+Check out: http://www.coding-maniac.com for the video and further explanations.